fijimf/deepfij9000/README.md

 A `Result` contains the final scores for the home and away team as well as the number of periods the game took.

+A `Team` consists of a key, a name, and other reference information about the team, for example nickname, colors, official URL, etc.  Note that conference is season dependent, and thus not stored as part of the team.

+A `Conference` consists of a key, a name, and potentially other reference data about the conference.
+It does not contain the memeber teams.

 Analysis
 --------
 ```scala